-Proudly serving Southern California, Montecatini Eating Disorder Treatment Center has helped transform the lives of females, ages 16-65, struggling with eating disorders and co-occurring self-harm for over 30 years.
+Proudly serving Southern California, Montecatini Eating Disorder Treatment Center has helped transform the lives of females, ages 12 and up, struggling with eating disorders and co-occurring self-harm for over 30 years.

 Self-Harm Treatment